Organizing of a Nevada Limited Liability Company – Traps for the unwary.

 The lesson to take away is that you should, before beginning your business using an LLC, have an operating agreement prepared and executed by all of the members.
 This can be done prior to filing the LLC’s articles of organization and will ensure there is a clear understanding among the members with respect to the myriad of operating issues that can arise.
 Without an operating agreement, expensive litigation between the members is almost a sure thing.

-Our lawyers have extensive knowledge in commercial and personal injury litigation, and estate and corporate law.
+Law firms in Reno have extensive knowledge in commercial and personal injury litigation, and estate and corporate law.
 For more information or to contact one of our Reno litigation lawyers, call us at 775.329.3151.